 Ben White has been one of the understated members of Arsenal’s revolution into one of the Premier League’s supreme outfits in 2022-23.
 The Gunners currently sit top of the table after their formidable win against a dissolute Spurs side, with Ben White performing a pivotal role in the big win.

 This article is part of our Introduction to Football Analysis – Online Course with Rhys Desmond.
 See what else is in store for the course and navigate to the next section below.

 See the entire course curriculum and jump around by visiting:

 Introduction to Football Analysis – Online Course with Rhys Desmond

 FOLLOW on social media / contact

 Rhys Desmond is the creator of TheMastermindSite.com and the writer behind more than 800 articles found on the site since 2016.
 Rhys previously held roles as a coach for the Vancouver Whitecaps affiliated club Whitecaps London FC and was the Technical Leader of NorWest Optimist Soccer Club in London, Ontario.
 He holds a graduate degree in Sport Management & Leadership at Western University and a B.A. in Recreation and Leisure Studies with a Minor in Psychology from the University of Waterloo.
-Rhys is currently working for a non-profit in Cambridge, Ontario leading recreation programs for youth in a low-income neighbourhood.
-He also works as a freelance football analyst, open to clubs, academies and websites for opportunities.
+Rhys is currently working for a non-profit in Cambridge, Ontario leading recreation programs for kids and youth in a low-income neighbourhood.
+He also works as a freelance football analyst, open to pro clubs for opportunities.